WSU-CS-3230-Brown/CourseInformation/README.md

 The course will be broken up into 2 parts.
 The first part will consist of smaller assignments that will be focused on learning general concepts of JAVA and programming paradigms.
-The second part will be focused on a final group project.
+The second part will be focused on a final project.

 * Assignments will be given with plenty of time to complete
 * I will allow time in class to work